knadoor/Comic-Strip-Scraper/README.md

-# comic_strip_downloader
+# Comic Strip Downloader
-A 'server friendly' web-scraper I wrote for comic websites
+This is a web-scraper I wrote using Python to download Dilbert comic strips.

+I plan on extending this at some point to extend it to other comic strips and potentially add a GUI interface using PySide.